Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 We follow a partial colouring procedure, similar to the one described in Figure~\ref{fig:partial-colouring}, with the following modifications. \begin{enumerate} \item We replace Step \ref{itm:colouring-H0} in Figure~\ref{fig:partial-colouring} with the proper edge-colouring of $K_5$ described in Figure~\ref{fig:K5} (which admits no rainbow copies of $K_4$).

 \item For any standard step, we follow Step \ref{itm:colouring-standard} of the partial colouring procedure given in Figure~\ref{fig:partial-colouring}. \item For any vertex-step, we follow Step \ref{itm:colouring-vx} of the partial colouring procedure given in Figure~\ref{fig:partial-colouring} with the following additional rule.
-If this vertex-step is with missing edges, say, it attaches $x$ to $y, z$ and $w$, and $yz$ is a non-edge which is added during this vertex-step, then we also allow the colouring of $xw$ and $yz$ with the same new colour. \item We do not colour any edges during an edge-step. \end{enumerate}
+If this vertex-step has missing edges, say it attaches $x$ to $y, z$ and $w$, and $yz$ is a non-edge which is added during this vertex-step, then we also allow the colouring of $xw$ and $yz$ with the same new colour. \item We do not colour any edges during an edge-step. \end{enumerate}

-Note that by the optimality assumption on the sequence generating $H$, any vertex-step introduces a single new copy of $K_4$.
+Note that, similarly to Observation~\ref{obs::unique-K4}, any standard step or vertex-step introduces a single new copy of $K_4$.
 Therefore, the above partial colouring guarantees that every $K_4$ which is coloured upon appearance will not be rainbow.

 We will use the following claim, whose proof is similar to that of Observation~\ref{obs:saturated} above.